mattshoe/kdux/README.md

   resources.
 - **Easier Testing:** The predictable nature of synchronous dispatch makes it easier to write tests for your state management logic, as you don’t need to account for the complexities of asynchronous action processing.

+#### tl;dr

+Kdux leverages the well-proven Redux pattern to provide a powerful, flexible, and scalable state management solution for Kotlin projects.
+By enforcing predictability, centralization, and testability, Kdux ensures that even the most complex applications can maintain a consistent and reliable state management strategy.

 ### Flow of Events in Kdux